Flexible Leadership: The Rise of the New CMO

 3. Resource Optimisation

-Adept at optimal resource allocation, FMCOs ensure that budgets and agents or suppliers are utilised efficiently to maximise return on investment (ROI).
-They also build and manage marketing teams and collaborate key stakeholders to drive outcomes.
+Adept at optimal resource allocation, FMCOs ensure that budgets, agents or suppliers are utilised efficiently to maximise return on investment (ROI).
+They also build and manage marketing teams and collaborate with key stakeholders to drive outcomes.

 4. Specialised Marketing Expertise